Alonso-del-Arte/warnings-library/README.md

 It is my understanding that it is also necessary to add the warnings processor to your IDE for the warnings to actually show as expected.
-I will include instructions on how to do that for the three major IDEs (Eclipse, JetBrains IntelliJ IDEA and Apache NetBeans, though maybe starting with Eclipse and then the other two later on).
+I will include instructions on how to do that for the three major IDEs (Eclipse, Apache NetBeans, JetBrains IntelliJ IDEA and though maybe starting with Eclipse and then the other two later on).

+### Eclipse

+PLACEHOLDER FOR INSTRUCTIONS

+### Apache NetBeans

+PLACEHOLDER FOR INSTRUCTIONS

+### JetBrains IntelliJ IDEA

+PLACEHOLDER FOR INSTRUCTIONS

 ## Available warnings